Starting Your On-Demand Transit Service: Things to Consider

 Operations

-Once you have moved past the high-level planning stage, its time to get into the details of the plan.
-Some of the questions you need to ask yourself at this stage are –
+Once you have moved past the high-level planning stage, its time to get into the details of the plan by asking:

-2. Do you want to run your on-demand transit service yourself or do you want to partially/fully outsource the operations to a third-party?
+2. Do you want to run your on-demand transit service yourself or partially/fully outsource the operations to a third-party?

-3. What is the most cost-efficient yet reliable option out of all the available ones?
+3. What is the most cost-efficient yet reliable option?

 4. What would the fare structure be?
-Would it be fixed-rate fare, distance-based or a free service altogether?
+Would it be fixed-rate fare, distance-based, or a free service?
 What would be the implications on your finances?

 Figure 2 – Flowchart to decide the right operating business model for on-demand transit service implementation.
 Source: CUTA On-Demand Transit Toolkit, May 2022